Program Requirements

 2. DANCE 4920 Senior Project

 3. DANCE 4910 Dance Repertory or DANCE 4911 Dance Repertory: a significant role in a performance in WUDT, WUDC, or the MFA Concert, with a post-production analytical essay evaluated by the Artistic Director.
-The essay examines how the performance represents a culmination of the student's growth and experience in the dance major.
+The essay examines how the performance represents a culmination of the student's growth and experience in the Dance major.
 In addition, it incorporates background research on the aesthetic influences of the choreography and offers dramaturgical reflections on the performance (i.e. how well it communicated its messages to audiences).

 Additional Information